 The psychometric parameters of the test are:

-• Number of errors separately for each pattern (primary psychometric parameters)
+- Number of errors separately for each pattern (primary psychometric parameters)

-• Speed in 1/10 seconds separately for each pattern (primary psychometric parameters)
+- Processing speed in 1/10 seconds separately for each pattern (primary psychometric parameters)

 In addition to these psychometric parametres complete reproductions of the client's drawings are recorded including information on latencies and error positions allowing for qualitative evaluation.
+The recording clearly shows possible tremors affecting the hand.

 Auditory reaction time and vigilance